Click image to enlarge

 - SDK based on Microsoft Media Foundation.

-The Harrier USB SDK has been developed for use with USB Video Class (UVC) compatible Harrier products.
-It provides classes, a library of functions, classes and example applications (source code available on request) that acquires UVC video/images from UVC compatible Harrier products, e.g. the Harrier SDI Adapter and the Harrier USB/HDMI Camera Interface Board.
-Harrier UVC compatible devices stream video from their input ports (e.g. 3GSDI/HD-VLC) to their USB 3 output port.
+The Harrier USB SDK has been developed for use with USB Video Class (UVC) compatible Harrier and BlueBird products and Windows 10.
+It provides classes, a library of functions, classes and example applications (source code available on request) that acquires UVC video/images from UVC compatible Harrier products, e.g. the BlueBird SDI Adapter and the Harrier USB/HDMI Camera Interface Board.
+Active Silicon UVC compatible devices stream video from their input ports (e.g. 3GSDI/HD-VLC) to their USB 3 output port.
 The Harrier USB SDK example applications acquire video/images (over USB) from Harrier UVC compatible products, and can also be used to change the camera video output mode and other camera UVC properties via the USB connection.